First Class, Business Class, Working Class

 Since the start of the Covid-19 pandemic, there has been very little for me to say yes to – aside from government benefits.
 As of last Friday, the only money on which I am able to depend is £904.89 per month, given to me as a welfare payment known as Universal Credit.
 This is despite being owed, at the time of writing, in excess of £9,000 by various titles in various countries.
 As the bowels of the industry continue to splash onto the floor, some of that money will eventually come to me, but some of it will be lost forever.
 In any case, with rent alone at £600, I need the government’s assistance.

 Since lockdown, several people have assumed that I must feel depressed by my newfound unemployment, especially as I now have no way of sating what they assume is unquenchable wanderlust.
-They meant no harm, these people, and so I am polite, but the truth is that some part of me has always believed that this fall was inevitable and that I am exactly where I belong, which is to say parked in front of a television or computer, surviving on government handouts.
+They mean no harm, these people, and so I am polite, but the truth is that some part of me has always believed that this fall was inevitable and that I am exactly where I belong, which is to say parked in front of a television or computer, surviving on government handouts.

 I have travelled so far, roamed so much of this planet, but despite those magnificent detours, I am back where I began.